In traditional media, the artist would create a dedicated premixed palette based on a gamut mask (new or reused) for every artwork.

 - Should there be a setting for it somewhere?
 In the selector?

-- Sharing is harder -- How does the user revert the mask has to be exported and shared withchange if she doesn’t like it?
+- How does the user revert the change if she doesn’t like it?